 If they decide to leverage API for achieving this entire goal of managing and triggering the notifications, then they have three options:

-Option 1: Let developers who are building the individual online service, choose third-party APIs for sending notification and build custom integrations for managing them.
+Option 1: Let developers developing the individual online service choose third-party APIs for sending notifications and building custom integrations for managing them.

 Option 2: Approve a few third-party APIs to be used company-wide for sending notifications.
-Based on that, let the developers build their own notification management APIs that internally call one among the approved APIs.
+Let the developers build their own notification management APIs that internally call one among the approved APIs.

 Option 3: Build a set of common APIs for handling company-wide notification sending requirements.